 In the end, AdBusters’ “culture jamming” is self-referential and very nearly self-cancelling; it is the notion’s own gears that are jammed.

-I don’t mean to completely dismiss AdBusters as an organization, nor their history of efforts or anyone who has participated in those efforts.
+I don’t mean to completely dismiss AdBusters, their history of efforts nor anyone who has participated in those efforts.
 But they are an all-too-common example of a public group that seizes prime ground on an important issue and then does what is easy and makes them feel good, rather than what is useful, necessary and much harder.
 They have absorbed and misdirected much of the feeble grass-roots anti-consumerism sentiment for almost a quarter-century, without a single significant result.
-All I can say their direction is that I wish they’d grow up, shut up or put up.
+My message their direction is that I wish they’d grow up, shut up or put up.
 When they bring something more than Pantone color books and old Dave Berg clippings to the battlefield, we’ll talk.

 The Illusion of Consumption Advocacy

 In the last chapter, we looked at consumer advocacy just long enough to establish that it’s not any part of the renegade movement.
 There is more to consider about consumer advocacy in the overall spectrum of anti-consumerism, beginning with this: Consumer advocacy as it is practiced in the U.S. media is perhaps the worst of false approaches to anti-consumerism; while the message is often tepid, its ubiquity and reach gives it immense influence.